Northern leopard frog: Neuroscience

 The northern leopard frog has been a preferred species for making discoveries about basic properties of neurons since the 1950s.
 The neuromuscular junction of the sciatic nerve fibers of the sartorius muscle of this frog has been the source of initial data about the nervous system.

 Muscle physiology and biomechanics

 The northern leopard frog is a popular species for in vitro experiments in muscle physiology and biomechanics due to the ease of accessibility for investigators in its native range and the ability of the sartorius muscle to stay alive in vitro for several hours.
 Furthermore, the reliance of the frog on two major modes of locomotion (jumping and swimming) allows for understanding how muscle properties contribute to organismal performance in each of these modes.

 Range

-Northern leopard frogs occur from Great Slave Lake and Hudson Bay, Canada, south to Kentucky and New Mexico, USA.
+Northern leopard frogs occur from Great Slave Lake and Hudson Bay, Canada, south to the U.S. states of Kentucky and New Mexico.
 It is also found in Panama, where it is endemic to the central cordillera and western Pacific lowlands, although this is most likely an undescribed species.
 They occupy grasslands, lakeshores, and marshes.